microsoft/live-share-sdk/packages/live-share-react/README.md

 }
 ```

-You can use `LiveAICompletion` in parallel with other data structures.
+You can use `LiveCoPilot` in parallel with other data structures.
 For example, if you want to enable multiple users editing the same text simultaneously, you might consider using `SharedString`.
 To do this, you might listen for changes to the text in the `SharedString` and then call the `changePrompt()` method using the latest `sharedString.getText()` value.
 If you have more structured data (e.g., within a `SharedMap`), you can do something similar.
-If you do either of these approaches, you may look into using the `lockPrompt` flag within `LiveAICompletion`, which ensures only one person directly changes the prompt at a time.
+If you do either of these approaches, you may look into using the `lockPrompt` flag within `LiveCoPilot`, which ensures only one person directly changes the prompt at a time.

 For examples of how to use that approach in your app, please look at our [Next.js OpenAI sample](../../samples/typescript/32.nextjs-openai).